PvP (webcomic): Print versions

 Previously, Dork Storm Press printed 6 issues of original content as well as a trade paperback of online strips.
 The Dork Storm issues were collected into a trade paperback entitled "The Dork Ages."

 In March 2003, Image Comics began publishing a monthly print comic book collection of the strip that combined old strips with new material.
 Publication of single issues and the Image partnership ended in March 2010 after over 7 years and 45 issues.
 In addition to publishing single issues Image released a 16-page primer (numbered as #0), and seven trade paperbacks (each collecting 6 issues) – "PvP: At Large" (#1–6), "PvP: Reloaded" (#7–12), "PvP Rides Again" (#13–18), "PVP Goes Bananas" (#19–25), "PvP Treks On" (#25–30), "PvP Silent But Deadly" and "PVP Levels Up".
 A 10-year anniversary collection, Awesomology Deluxe, was also published by Image in 2009.
 After the ending of the Image partnership Kurtz switched to self publishing the print editions but only in collected form.

 At the 2004 San Diego Comic-Con, Kurtz announced that he would offer to newspapers the entire PvP series to reprint for free, but only if the strips were reprinted without any changes made.
 Kurtz said he made this offer because of his dissatisfaction with the terms offered to cartoonists by syndicates.
 As of 2011 no major American newspaper has agreed to regularly pick up his strip, even though it is free.
 One newspaper, The Kansas City Star, briefly ran one PvP strip per week in the fall of 2004.

 In 2018, Kurtz launched a Kickstarter campaign to publish digital and physical media of PVP Online as a 20th Anniversary Collection printing of the previous 20 years of the comic.
 The material is planned for printing in eight volumes, with a supplementary 20th anniversary volume.
 The campaign achieved its fundraising goal, raising over $120,000 towards publication.
 Despite reaching that goal, Kurtz has yet to produce the promised rewards under the campaign.
 He last updated the campaign site on May 1, 2022, noting that it had been two years since the previous update.
+As of July 2026, Kurtz confirmed there will be no print release of the books, allegedly due to Toonhound Studios closing down.
+They were made available in PDF format and he considers the project closed.